Teacher Information

 Chaperones + Rules for Teachers

-Registered classroom teachers employed by schools participating in the fair may sign up to be Chaperones during the judging period 1:30–6 PM by completing the application form.
-As part of the application you will need to confirm that you have read and agreed to observe Rules for Teachers.
+Registered classroom teachers employed by schools participating in the fair may sign up to be Chaperones during the judging period 1:30–6 PM.
+Use form below to register.
+You will need to confirm that you have read and agreed to the Rules for Teachers.